diffpy/diffpy.pdfgui/doc/source/examples.rst

 r series
 ---------

-In certain modeling situations the user could benefit from fitting a data set through a series of refinements that differ one from another by the corresponding fitting ranges.
-An example of this when one wants to study the details of the local- to average-structure crossover in a complex material.
+It is sometimes desired to understand how structure changes as a function of length-scale, for example, if there is local symmetry breaking in a structure.
+In this case it may be desired to carry outa series of refinements that differ one from another by the corresponding fitting ranges.
 PDFgui has a pre-written macro that automates the setup of this type of refinement.